Skip to content

 Exercise 1: Multiple Interface Implementation

 Design a LogEntry class that simultaneously implements three pure virtual interfaces: IPrintable (void print() const), ISerializable (std::string to_string() const returns JSON), and IFilterable (bool matches(const std::string& keyword) const).
-LogEntry contains three fields: timestamp (integer), level (such as "INFO"), and message (string).
-Create several log entries and manipulate them through each of the three base class pointers.
+LogEntry contains three fields: timestamp (integer), level (e.g., "INFO"), and message (string).
+Create several log entries and manipulate them through the three base class pointers respectively.

 The following code has a diamond inheritance problem.
-Please fix it using virtual inheritance, ensuring that SmartDevice contains only one Device subobject:
+Please use virtual inheritance to fix it, ensuring that SmartDevice contains only one Device subobject:

 cpp